tkreyche/I75W-Raymarine-Autopilot/README.md

 2) Use a MacArthur Hat, which has a Seatalk1 port, also hard-wired.
 3) Send the data wireless to the Signal K server from a NautiControl ST Wirelss module.
 The Tillerpilot is hard-wired to the NautiContol module.
 TK needs to be tested.

-The I75W board connects wirelessl
+In all cases, the I75W board and display connects wirelessly to the Signal K server.
+The connection uses the Signal K websockets interface for lowest latency.